WIN Television: 2021–present: Return to Nine affiliation

 On 16 June 2022, WIN Television converted Nine's multichannels 9Gem and 9Go! to MPEG-4 SD in Tasmania via WIN's Tasmanian station TVT.

 On 22 March 2023, WIN Television announced that they would be converting all of their remaining MPEG-2 channels to MPEG-4 later that same year.
 On 22 May 2023, 9Gem was converted into an MPEG-4 SD channel in most WIN areas, except Tasmania, Western Australia, and Northern NSW.
 On 19 June 2023, 9Go! was converted into an MPEG-4 SD channel in most WIN areas, except Tasmania, Western Australia, and Northern NSW.
 In most WIN areas, except Northern NSW and Western Australia, 9Gem was upgraded to an MPEG-4 HD channel on 27 July 2023.
 In Northern NSW, WIN upgraded 10 Bold and 10 Peach from MPEG-2 to MPEG-4 in November 2023, 10 Bold on 21 November 2023, and 10 Peach on 28 November 2023.
 On 6 December 2023, 9Go! was converted into an MPEG-4 HD channel in most WIN areas, except Western Australia, and Northern NSW.

 On 13 February 2025, Network 10 announced they would be acquiring the NRN station in Northern NSW and the Gold Coast from WIN Television.
-This followed Network 10's announcement that they would also be acquiring Southern Cross Austereo's 10-affiliated stations.
+This followed Network 10's announcement that they would also be acquiring Southern Cross Austereo's 10-affiliated stations in December 2024.
 The sale was completed on 1 May 2025.

+In January 2026, it was announced that WIN would acquire NBN from Nine Entertainment.
+The following month, WIN also announced that it would acquire NTD, expanding its broadcast operations into the Northern Territory.
+Both stations will remain affiliated with Nine.